+As the COVID-19 pandemic slowly winds down, the Company's primary focus continues to be on operating its breweries and business safely and working hard to meet customer demand.
+The Company is very proud of the passion, creativity and commitment to community that coworkers demonstrated during this pandemic.
 The Company began seeing the impact of the COVID-19 pandemic on its business in early March 2020.
 The direct financial impact of the pandemic primarily included significantly reduced keg demand from the on-premise channel and higher labor and safety-related costs at the Company's breweries.
 In addition to these direct financial impacts, COVID-19 related safety measures resulted in a reduction of brewery productivity.
 This has shifted more volume to third-party breweries, which increased production costs and negatively impacted gross margin rates.
-In the 13-week period ended March 28, 2020, the Company recorded COVID-19 pre-tax related reductions in net revenue and increases in other costs of \$10.0 million.
-This amount consists of a \$5.8 million reduction in net revenue for estimated keg returns from distributors and retailers and \$4.2 million of other COVID-19 related direct costs, of which \$3.6 million are recorded in cost of goods sold and \$0.6 million are recorded in operating expenses.
-In 2021 and going forward, the Company has chosen not to report COVID-19 related direct costs separately as they are viewed to be a normal part of operations.
+In the first half of 2020, the Company recorded COVID-19 related pre-tax reductions in net revenue and increases in other costs that total \$14.1 million of which \$10.0 million was recorded in the second quarter.
+The total amount consists of a \$5.8 million reduction in net revenue for estimated keg returns from distributors and retailers and \$8.3 million for inventory write-downs for obsolescence, increased costs for health and safety, increased salaries and benefits and other COVID-19 related direct costs, of which \$5.6 million are recorded in cost of goods sold and \$2.7 million are recorded in operating expenses.
+In 2021 and going forward, the Company will not report COVID-19 related direct costs separately as they are viewed to be a normal part of operations.